Discover 6 of Our Favorite Scenic Fall Foliage Drives in Saratoga County

 Great Sacandaga Lake

-When you've completed the family-friendly hike, return to the Hadley General Store and refuel with food and drinks if you need to.
+When you've completed the family-friendly hike, return to Rockwell Street.
 Then, drive west along North Shore Road, which follows the Sacandaga River.
 After about 5 miles, you'll reach the Hadley Overlook, a small pull-off on the side of the road that features a sweeping view of the Great Sacandaga Lake and colorful fall leaves.

-From there, you can head back toward the Hadley General Store or follow North Shore Road west and drive along the lake's shoreline.
+From there, you can head back the way you came or follow North Shore Road west and drive along the lake's shoreline.
 If you do drive back into Hadley, make sure you take a quick detour across the Hadley Bow Bridge, a historic parabolic bridge that travels over the Sacandaga River.

 Go Leaf Peeping Through the Adirondack Foothills in Corinth

 Right next door to Hadley, another scenic fall drive awaits you in the Town of Corinth.
-This route includes stops at Spruce Mountain, a local park, and a family-run winery nestled in the foothills of the Adirondacks.
+This route includes stops at the Corinth Reservoir Recreation Area, a local park, and a family-run winery nestled in the foothills of the Adirondacks.

-After you've returned to the Spruce Mountain trailhead, it may be close to lunchtime, depending on when you started your hike.
-If you'd like to take a short rest, drive north onto NY-9N and head toward Pagenstecher Park in Corinth.
+After you've returned to the parking area, it may be close to lunchtime, depending on when you started your hike.
+If you'd like to take a short rest, head toward Pagenstecher Park in Corinth.
 This park is a popular picnicking area, and it overlooks the Hudson River and nearby forests.

 Ledge Rock Hill Winery